splorp/npds-tracker-server/readme.md

 `template.html` — HTML page template used by the tracker

-`template.css` — Stylesheet used in conjunction with the HTML template by the tracker
+`template.css` — Stylesheet used in conjunction with the HTML page template

 `npdscmd.txt` — Initial tracker commands.
 Registered servers are written to this file upon shutdown

 `startnpds.sh` — An example shell script for Unix-like operating systems

-`manifest.mf` — Information specific to the Java source code
+`manifest.mf` — Information specific to the creation of the `.jar` file

 ## Getting Started